 Let’s take a look at Texas: While Texas did elect senator Cruz who has been a great advocate for liberty, they also elected John Cornyn, who was given an F rating for his Liberty Scorecard by Mr. COS himself.
 Since 2002, Texas has consistently voted that this man best represents them.
 Dictator Greg Abbott does not support freedom very much.

 Many people consider Alaska to be the most conservative state in the US.
 They have no income tax and they don’t really have any gun laws.
 It may actually be the most conservative/free state.
 Surely, Alaskans would send strong liberty-minded conservative delegates to a COS.
 If you want to know who they would send to represent them, take a look at their 2 senators and 1 representative.
 You would find that Murkowski, Sullivan, and Young all receive an F rating on their Liberty Scorecard, which was graded by Mark Levin’s ConservativeReview.com.
 Alaska residents have been abused for the past year by extremely oppressive COVID restrictions.
 Children are forced to attend school with masks and must kneel on the floor like prisoners of war.
 Daniel Horowitz – ironically also a writer at Conservative Review/Blaze Media – has been raising awareness of the corona-fascism child abuse going on in Alaska for a while.
 Not only are children and adults being abused by the Alaska government, but they are being abused in the most tyrannical way.
-Republican Dictator Mike Dunleavy declared an emergency and began abusing children, and the impotent legislature did not even consider standing up to him and opposing the illegal, unjust, immoral, illogical, unscientific restrictions.
+Republican Dictator Mike Dunleavy declared an emergency and began abusing children, and the impotent legislature did not even consider standing up to him and opposing the illegal, unjust, immoral, illogical, and unscientific restrictions.
 The best state legislators in Alaska are pathetic, weak, and authoritarian.
-Is it a mystery what type of politician would represent Alaska should a convention of states ever be convened?
+In 2022, Alaska elected Democrat Mary Peltola to be their sole congressman in the US House.

 Update: Both Senators from Arizona are now Democrats.
 Like the rest of their party members, Kelly and Sinema support total authoritarian socialism.